 Combine dense vector search with BM25 text retrieval using weighted fusion or Reciprocal Rank Fusion (RRF).
 Tunable alpha parameter for precision control.

-REST API for simplicity, gRPC with bidirectional streaming for high-throughput, and WebSocket for real-time applications.
+REST API for simplicity, gRPC with bidirectional streaming for high-throughput, WebSocket for real-time applications, and MCP (Model Context Protocol) via STDIO for Claude Desktop and other AI assistants.
 All protocols run in parallel.

 Automatically move vectors between RAM (Hot), memory-mapped (Warm), and disk (Cold) tiers based on access frequency.
 HNSW graph stays in memory for speed.